madhoolikacvss/MUSCLEMOTION/README.md

 "quiet + stable" heuristic , finds a frame with low overall motion whose motion is also not actively changing, i.e. not mid-beat), `manual` (caller-supplied index), and `first_frame` (trivial fallback).

-**TODOs / known limitations:**
-- `legacy_offset_bug` flag (default `False` = corrected): the original
-  macro slices its motion-scan array using `auto_detect_start` but then uses the resulting index directly against the *original* stack's frame numbering, without re-adding that offset back.
-Harmless with the default `auto_detect_start=1`, but produces a wrong reference frame for any other value.
-Reproducible via `legacy_offset_bug=True` for validation against MUSCLEMOTION's own output.

 ---